MatAI8786/pixelmind-labs/README.md

 Drag nodes such as LLM, Input, Output, Tool and Condition from the left palette onto the canvas.
 Each node type has its own configuration options which are serialized when exporting workflows.

+## Dark Mode

+The UI defaults to a dark theme.
+You can modify Tailwind classes or the `_document.tsx` file if you wish to change this behavior.